 After remarrying, Joseph continued his ministry, although the Methodist minutes no longer report his assignments year-to-year.
 From 1880 through 1884, he is listed as a “superannuated preacher” in the Des Moines Conference, and the 1885 minutes record that he was “located at his own request.”
 After that there is no further mention of him in the minutes, but he shows up in dozens of newspaper articles (as “Rev. J. W. Martin”) published from 1884 through 1910.

-Apparently, he served churches at Sioux City, Meriden, and Anita, Iowa, in the early 1880s before moving to Seward, NE, where the 1885 Nebraska State Census shows him living with Margaret and all four of his children (but not Margaret’s).
+Apparently, he served churches at Sioux City, Meriden, and Anita, Iowa, in the early 1880s, and the 1885 Iowa State Census finds him and Margaret living about 5 miles south of Anita in Lincoln Township, Cass County, Iowa.
+His household then included all four of his children plus Margaret's daughter Ann.
+Many of Margaret's Robison and Morrison relatives were also in Lincoln Township then, as was her daughter Mary and Mary's husband William Martin (Joseph's nephew).
+Then, the 1885 Nebraska State Census, collected 5 months later (June versus January), shows Joseph and Margaret in Seward, Nebraska, with his four children and none of hers.
 Around that time, Joseph undertook a new career as a traveling evangelist.
 Newspaper accounts show him conducting or helping with revivals and camp meetings from Kansas to Illinois and Wisconsin, and even as far east as Chambersburg, PA.

 Joseph’s work as an evangelist brought him rave notices from the press.
 In April 1889, The Dunn County News of Menomonie, WI, wrote, “An evangelist of note . . . he has the reputation of being a very eloquent and forcible speaker, able at all times to interest and instruct an audience.”
 And according to a September 1892 review in The Western Methodist of Wichita, KS: